18th (Eastern) Division

 The 18th (Eastern) Division was an infantry division of the British Army formed in September 1914 during the First World War as part of the K2 Army Group, part of Lord Kitchener's New Armies.
 From its creation the division trained in England until 25 May 1915 when it landed in France and spent the duration of the First World War in action on the Western Front, becoming one of the elite divisions of the British Army.
 During the Battle of the Somme in the latter half of 1916, the 18th Division was commanded by Major General Ivor Maxse.

+History

-Formation history
+Formation

 The division was formed in September 1914 during the First World War as part of the K2 Army Group, part of Lord Kitchener's New Armies.
-It was formed in the Colchester area but re-located to Salisbury Plain in May 1915.
-Major-General Ivor Maxse took command in October 1914.
+It was formed in the Colchester area but relocated to the Salisbury Plain Training Area in May 1915.
+Major-General Ivor Maxse took command in October 1914, leading it until January 1917.